AI Harnesses: Making AI Agents Safer

 tl;dr

-When most people hear "AI agent," they picture Claude or GPT reasoning its way through a task: picking up files, running commands, and delivering results.
-That picture is incomplete.
+When most people hear "AI agent," they picture Claude or GPT reasoning its way through a task: pick up files, run commands, and deliver results.
+But, that picture is incomplete.
 The model is only part of what's happening.

 The harness is the infrastructure that sits between the model and the outside world.
 It owns the action loop, routes tool calls, enforces permissions, manages context, and contains failures.
 Anthropic describes it as what "turns a language model into a capable coding agent."1 If you're evaluating AI agents for real business use, whether that's coding, research, customer operations, or back-office automation, the harness is what you're actually buying.